SagarKcv060/Maven-Market-Project/README.md

 This project is a part of assignment from Udemy Course 'Microsoft POWER BI DESKTOP for Business Intelligence' from Maven analytics.
 Maven Market is a multi-national grocery chain with locations in Canada, Mexico and the United States.
-The Business Intelligence workflow is as follows:
+The workflow followed for the creation of Dashboard,
 1. Data connecting and shaping the source data
 2. Building a relational model
 3. Adding calculated columns and measures